Academic Activities

 Pronounced “shan-SAHN” (French word translated “Song”)

-Music Style: Pop a capella
+Music Style: Pop A Capella

-Participants: 12-20 students
+: 12-20 students

 Season Dates: Year-round